Bikudebug/sports-video-ingestion-pipeline/README.md

 ---

-## 17. Summary
+## 19. Summary

 This repository provides a complete preprocessing stage for sports computer vision pipelines.
 It converts raw video or HLS input into structured, validated, frame-level outputs.
-These outputs are then suitable for downstream computer vision tasks such as YOLO-based object detection.
+These outputs are suitable for downstream computer vision tasks such as YOLO-based object detection and MMPose-based human pose estimation.

 The main contribution is the video ingestion and preprocessing workflow: